NVIDIAAICITYCHALLENGE/AICity_TeamUW/README.md

 1. "./obj/" folder: Libraries of .cpp files for compilation
 2. "./src/" folder: Header files
 3. "./data/" folder: Example of camera ID 0
-   i. "cam_config.ini": Configuration parameters ii. "roi.jpeg": Region of interest (ROI) image iii. "background.png": Input background image to initialize background subtraction iv. "video.avi": Input video to process
+   - "cam_config.ini": Configuration parameters
+   - "roi.jpeg": Region of interest (ROI) image
+   - "background.png": Input background image to initialize background subtraction
+   - "video.avi": Input video to process
-   v.
-"InExCamParam.txt": Camera parameters
+   - "InExCamParam.txt": Camera parameters

 The text file of camera parameters should include the camera’s intrinsic parameters and extrinsic parameters, and follow the format as follows: